bohdanmoroziuk/nuxt3-boilerplate/README.md

 # Nuxt 3 Boilerplate

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+A Nuxt 3 starter boilerplate with a lot of useful features.

+## Available scripts

-## Setup
+### Setup

 Make sure to install the dependencies: